CID-42: Description

 CID-42 is thought to be the result of a galaxy collision between two smaller galaxies.
 It has a distinctive trail of stars extending many light years.

 Black hole

 The discovery of a potential black hole was made after combining through the data and images taken by several telescopes including NASA's Chandra X-ray Observatory, the Hubble Space Telescope, the Canada-France-Hawaii Telescope and from the ground-based Magellan and Very Large Telescopes in Chile.

 When the two galaxies collided the black holes in their centers collided, forming a single supermassive black hole.
 The black hole then recoiled from the gravitational waves produced by the merger and is being ejected out of the galaxy at several million miles per hour (~2000 km s−1).

 Once ejected it is expected to shine as a displaced quasar for 10 million to 10 billion years until it exhausts its fuel and is no longer recognizable as a quasar.

+JWST NIRCam observations were able to rule out the gravitational wave producing recoiling black hole sencario.
+Instead CID-42 is a merging galaxy with only one active galactic nucleus.